craigbuckler/progressive-image.js/README.md

 * fast loading, high performance, images loaded on view
 * supports any image type (JPEG photographs are most appropriate)
 * supports responsive images (`srcset` and `sizes` attributes)
+* supports CSS background images
-* small: 1,312 bytes of JavaScript, 445 bytes of CSS (minified)
+* small: 1,300 bytes of JavaScript, 445 bytes of CSS (minified)
 * any CSS reveal effect can be applied
 * no external dependencies - works with any framework
 * works in all modern browsers (IE10+)